starryexpanse/Reference-Browser/readme.markdown

     python app.py

-### Browser Configuration File
+### Browser Configuration Files

-The browser will load a configuration file to read app settings.
+The browser reads its configuration information from two places.
-This file is named "config.json".

-    {
-      "secret": "<random characters>",
-      "db_url": "sqlite:////path/to/database/riven.sqlite",
-      "test_pwd": "HardCodedPassword (temp for development)",
-      "host": "0.0.0.0 - or IP",
-      "debug": "true/false"
-    }
+#### App configuration

+The browser first reads it's configuration data from `config.py`.
+This configuration is then overridden by `browser/config.py`.
+The first file is under revision control the second is not.
+At a minimum set these two keys:

+1. `SQLALCHEMY_DATABASE_URI`
+2. `SECRET_KEY`

+For more information see [Flask Configuration](http://flask.pocoo.org/docs/0.12/config/).

+The single test password is written from `instance.password.txt`.

 **Note**: This application does not currently support multiple users, and the one hard-coded user "admin" has a hard-coded test password specified above.